Larvicide: Biological agents

 The biological control agent Bacillus thuringiensis, also known as Bt, is a bacterial disease specific to Lepidopteran caterpillars.
 Bacillus thuringiensis israelensis, also known as Bti, and Bacillus sphaericus, which affect larval mosquitoes and some midges, have come into increasing use in recent times.

-Bti and B. sphaericus are both naturally occurring soil bacterium registered as larvicides under the names Bactivec, Bacticide, Aquabac, Teknar, Vectobac, LarvX, and VectoLex CG.
+Bti and B. sphaericus are both naturally occurring soil bacteria registered as larvicides under the names Bactivec, Bacticide, Aquabac, Teknar, Vectobac, LarvX, and VectoLex CG.
 Typically in granular form, pellets are distributed on the surface of stagnant water locations.
 When the mosquito larvae ingest the bacteria, crystallized toxins are produced that destroy the digestive tract, resulting in death.
 These larvicides will last only a few weeks in water and pose no danger to humans, non-targeted animal species, or the environment when used according to directions.

-Chemical Agents
+Chemical agents

-Methoprene is an insect growth regulator agent that interrupts the growth cycle of insect larvae, preventing them from development beyond the pupa stage.
+Methoprene is an insect growth regulator agent that interrupts the growth cycle of insect larvae, preventing them from developing beyond the pupa stage.
 MetaLarv and Altosid are products containing S-methoprene as the active ingredient.
 They are usually applied to larger bodies of water in the form of time-release formulations that can last from one to five months.
-Use of this larvicide does not pose an unreasonable health risks to humans or other wildlife and it will not leach into the ground water supply.
+Use of this larvicide does not pose an unreasonable health risks to humans or other wildlife, and it will not leach into the ground water supply.
 Methoprene is moderately toxic to some fish, shrimp, lobster, and crayfish, and highly toxic to some fish and freshwater invertebrates; it bioaccumulates in fish tissues.

 Temephos, marketed as Abate and ProVect, is an organophosphate which prevents mosquito larvae from developing resistance to bacterial larvicides.
 Due to the small amount needed and the fast rate that temephos breaks down in water, this type of larvicide does not pose an unreasonable health risk to humans, but at large doses it can cause nausea or dizziness.
 Similarly, there is not a large risk to terrestrial species, but there is a toxic concern for non-targeted aquatic species.
 Therefore, temephos should be limited only to sites where less hazardous larvicides are ineffective and with intervals between applications.

+Copper is also known for its larvicidal properties, and has been tested in field settings to determine its effectiveness and practicality for mosquito control.